spring-projects/spring-integration-extensions/spring-integration-hazelcast/README.md

 SPRING INTEGRATION HAZELCAST SUPPORT
 ====================================

-> **_IMPORTANT:_**: Starting with Spring Integration `6.5` the respective `spring-integration-hazelcast` module has been deprecated due to migrating of many Hazelcast feature to the [Enterprise Edition](https://docs.hazelcast.com/hazelcast/5.5/migrate/community-to-enterprise).
+> **_IMPORTANT:_**: Starting with Spring Integration `6.5` the respective `spring-integration-hazelcast` module has been deprecated due to migrating of many Hazelcast features to the [Enterprise Edition](https://docs.hazelcast.com/hazelcast/5.5/migrate/community-to-enterprise).
-This contradicst to the Open Source practice, therefore we just stopping support this module.
+This contradicts to the Open Source practice, therefore we just stopping support this module.
 The source code of the module is present in this directory for historical reasons and future considerations.

 ## HAZELCAST EVENT-DRIVEN INBOUND CHANNEL ADAPTER